 Written complaints should be mailed to the following address:

 1500 SW 1st Ave. #620

 Oregon law (ORS 676.175) requires that information provided to the Board be kept confidential.
 The information gathered during investigations will not be disclosed or available for uses outside the Board.
 The confidentiality requirement means that the specifics of the investigation cannot be shared with anyone, including the complainant.
 If a violation is found and the case is settled with an Order by the Board, the Order is public information.
 There is a $10.00 fee for a copy of the Order.

-Persons who file a complaint or provide information during an investigation and do so in good faith are protected and cannot be sued solely because they provided information to the Board (ORS 677.335 and 677.425).
+Persons who file a complaint or provide information during an investigation and do so in good faith are protected and are not subject to an action for civil damages for providing a report or information to the Board (ORS 677.335 and 677.425).

 The Oregon Medical Board ("Board") will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities and complies with all regulations under Title II of the Americans with Disabilities Act ("ADA").

 The Board will make reasonable modifications to policies, practices, and procedures that might otherwise deny individuals with disabilities an opportunity to participate in its services, programs, or activities.
 The ADA does not require the Board to make modifications that would result in a fundamental alteration in its programs or services or impose and undue financial or administrative burden.